 Property crime.
 Motor vehicle theft.
 Shoplifting.
 Assault.
 All of these criminal offenses can upend your life if you are found guilty.
 And if the prosecution has solid evidence in your case, it may feel that the odds are stacked against you.
 Don’t despair.
 An aggressive, tailored defense of the charges brought against you can bring a favorable outcome to your case and get you your life back.
-At Camili Law, LLC, top-rated Wayne, NJ criminal defense lawyer Krenar Camiliis is a former New Jersey criminal prosecutor who draws on years of experience in the courtroom to aggressively defend his clients.
-With this insight and knowledge, Camili Law, LLC develops a strategic defense of the charges brought against our New Jersey clients, with a track record of successful outcomes.
+At Camili & Capo, PA, top-rated Wayne criminal defense attorney Krenar Camiliis is a former New Jersey criminal prosecutor who draws on years of experience in the courtroom to aggressively defend his clients.
+With this insight and knowledge, Camili & Capo, PA develops a strategic defense of the charges brought against our New Jersey clients, with a track record of successful outcomes.

-Contact Camili Law, LLC today for a free consultation to discuss your criminal charges with a knowledgeable Wayne, NJ criminal defense lawyer and learn more about your legal rights and options.
+Contact Camili & Capo, PA today for a free consultation to discuss your criminal charges with a knowledgeable Wayne Township criminal defense lawyer and learn more about your legal rights and options.

-At Camili Law, LLC, our experienced Wayne, NJ criminal defense lawyer has extensive experience representing New Jersey clients who are facing all types of criminal charges, including any of the following and more:
+At Camili & Capo, PA, our experienced Wayne criminal defense attorneys have extensive experience representing New Jersey clients who are facing all types of criminal charges, including any of the following and more:

-If you have been charged with a crime, schedule a free, no obligation consultation with Camili Law, LLC.
+If you have been charged with a crime, schedule a free, no-obligation consultation with Camili & Capo, PA.
 Learn more about the charges brought against you, our approach for developing a strong legal defense, and how we can help your case.

 New Jersey takes drug possession very seriously.
 And this is reflected in the stiff penalties that are handed out to those individuals who are found guilty.
 The punishment for possession of a controlled dangerous substance (CDS) in New Jersey varies depending upon the type of substance involved and the amount of the substance.
-The criminal charges attorney at Camili Law, LLC has in-depth knowledge of New Jersey’s drug laws and years of experience defending New Jersey clients who are charged with the following drug offenses and more:
+The criminal defense attorneys at Camili & Capo, PA have in-depth knowledge of New Jersey’s drug laws and years of experience defending New Jersey clients who are charged with the following drug offenses and more:

-If you or a loved one has been charged with a drug offense, don’t delay in contacting a skilled criminal charges attorney in Wayne, NJ to develop a strong defense on your behalf.
+If you or a loved one has been charged with a drug offense, don’t delay in contacting a skilled criminal charges attorney in Wayne Township, NJ to develop a strong defense on your behalf.

 When you coach a football team or a basketball team, you may wish you could get a peek at the opponent’s playbook.
-Afterall, knowing their strategy and approach would help you in the game.
+After all, knowing their strategy and approach would help you in the game.
 When you are in the courtroom, the feeling is the same.
 If you can understand and anticipate what tactics the prosecution might employ, then you can come prepared to refute their arguments.
-At Camili Law, LLC, we have the playbook from the other team.
-As a former New Jersey prosecutor, Attorney Krenar Camili brings that in-depth knowledge and expertise to each and every case, using this unique mindset to develop strategic, tailored defenses for his New Jersey clients.
+At Camili & Capo, PA, we have the playbook from the other team.
+As a former New Jersey prosecutor, Wayne criminal defense attorney Krenar Camili brings that in-depth knowledge and expertise to each and every case, using this unique mindset to develop strategic, tailored defenses for his New Jersey clients.

 Don’t head into the game — or the courtroom — unprepared.
-Have Camili Law, LLC by your side every step of the way.
-At Camili Law, LLC, we explain the charges brought against you, review the evidence that the prosecution has compiled, conduct our own investigation of the charges, and aggressively fight the charges brought against you.
-To get started on a strong defense and get back to living your life, arrange for a free, no-obligation consultation with Camili Law, LLC today.
+Have Camili & Capo, PA by your side every step of the way.
+At Camili & Capo, PA, we explain the charges brought against you, review the evidence that the prosecution has compiled, conduct our own investigation of the charges, and aggressively fight the charges brought against you.
+To get started on a strong defense and get back to living your life, arrange for a free, no-obligation consultation with Camili & Capo, PA today.

 Wayne, New Jersey is a township located in Passaic County.
 Situated less than 20 miles from midtown Manhattan, Wayne has a population of approximately 54,340 residents.
 In 2018, the greatest number of crimes reported to law enforcement in Wayne were property crimes, totaling 986 reported incidents.
 This was followed by crimes of larceny/theft, which totaled 875 reported incidents in that year.
 A total of 75 burglaries were reported to law enforcement in 2018, along with 64 incidents of violent crime.
 There were 51 reports of aggravated assault in Wayne and 36 motor vehicle thefts reported to law enforcement in 2018.
 There were 13 reported robberies in Wayne in 2018, along with 5 reports of arson.